 Thesis, data, and ADS query for my publications

-I am a postdoctoral associate researching astrophysics at the Space Telescope Science Institute (STScI) in Baltimore, Maryland, USA.
-I have a diverse range of research interests, but am predominantly working on understanding the formation and evolution of galaxies over cosmic time through observations.
-I am currently working with Dr. Marc Rafelski at STScI understanding the role of star-forming galaxies in ionizing the Universe using the Hubble Space Telescope (HST) and Keck Telescope.
+As a researcher, I predominantly focus on understanding the formation and evolution of galaxies over cosmic time through observations.
+During my postdoc (September 2018 to July 2021), I worked with Dr. Marc Rafelski at STScI understanding the role of star-forming galaxies in ionizing the Universe using HST and the Keck Telescope (see Prichard et al. 2021).
 My research, focusing on incredibly faint distant galaxies, requires the cleanest possible data to extract as much information as possible.
-I therefore made several improvements to the HST Wide Field Camera 3 (WFC3)/UVIS darks pipeline, all of which were adopted by STScI for future delivered data products.
-This custom WFC3/UVIS reduction pipeline is available on my GitHub.
+I therefore made several improvements to the HST Wide Field Camera 3 (WFC3)/UVIS darks pipeline, many of which were adopted by STScI for delivered data products.
+A notebook with easily applicable additional improved HST data calibrations is available on my GitHub.

 I earned my PhD in astrophysics in June 2018 as a Hintze Scholar at the University of Oxford, studying early-type galaxies using integral field units and supervised by Professor Roger Davies.
 More information about my research can be found here and a link to my curriculum vitae can be found below.